Colts can only blame themselves for a messy quarterback situation after blowout loss

-LOS ANGELES -- If the Indianapolis Colts were going to have a quarterback controversy while Andrew Luck is out they should have had it in May or June, not in September and not after getting thoroughly embarrassed by the Los Angeles Rams.
+LOS ANGELES -- If the Indianapolis Colts were going to have a quarterback controversy while Andrew Luck is out, they should have had it in May or June, not in September -- and not after getting thoroughly embarrassed by the Rams.

-But here the Colts are, having to decide if they should permanently stick with Jacoby Brissett as the starter until Luck returns or go back to Scott Tolzien, who was benched in the fourth quarter Sunday after looking horrible for three quarters in the Colts’ 46-9 loss to the Rams.
+But here the Colts are, having to decide if they should permanently stick with Jacoby Brissett as the starter until Luck returns or go back to Scott Tolzien, who was benched in the fourth quarter of Sunday's opener after looking horrible for three quarters in the Colts’ 46-9 loss to the Rams.

 The Colts have only themselves to blame for being in this quarterback situation.
 Tolzien showed as the days went by while taking first-team snaps that he doesn’t have what it takes to run the offense in Luck’s absence.